EDAPALAPATIVENKATABALAJYOTHISWAROOP/my-github-project/README.txt

-This is my first Git repository
+This is my first and second Git repository
 Learning Git basics
 Staged change
 Change on main branch